Skip to main content

 Transfer of College Coursework

 Students who desire admission via transfer to GC must adhere to the GC course transfer policies outlined in the GC Catalog.
 This includes submitting official copies of transcripts from each college or university previously attended to the Office of Admissions and Records and a copy of the transcripts to the ADN program.
 The Office of Admissions and Records will not send a copy to the ADN office.
 Prerequisite and co-requisite general education courses will be accepted for transfer and application toward the Associate of Applied Science Degree in Nursing if the course is evaluated as equivalent to the required course at GC.
 Nursing courses are accepted for transfer only with prior approval of the ADN Admissions Committee.
-Students wishing to transfer nursing courses should request an Information Packet through this form.
+Students wishing to transfer nursing courses should complete this intake form.
 Copies of course syllabi from all previous nursing courses must be submitted to the ADN Program Director to determine eligibility for transfer.
 Applicants must also provide a letter from the previous nursing program director stating that the applicant is currently passing and in good standing.
 Applicants who have been unsuccessful in another nursing program are not eligible for admission to the GC nursing program.

 Course Syllabi